 - 2 Tbs apple cider vinegar

-* The powdered ginger and coffee are optional.
+* The powdered ginger and coffee are optional if you don’t have those ingredients or prefer not to use them.
 I like to add them just because they give the chocolate a little more “depth of flavor” as professional bakers like to say.
-You can’t taste either the ginger or coffee, but they enhance the chocolate flavor.
+You can’t really taste either the ginger or coffee very well because the predominant flavor is chocolate, but they enhance the chocolate flavor.
 So the main flavor is chocolate rather than mocha, but the coffee just seems to make the chocolate taste better.
 And if you’ve ever tried making your own homemade vinegar, you could use that in place of the store bought apple cider vinegar too.

 - Preheat oven to 375 degrees and grease and flour two 9 inch round cake pans or one 13 x 9 inch pan.

 - In a large mixing bowl, combine flour, sugar, salt, cocoa powder, baking soda, and ginger, stirring to mix well.

-- Add melted and cooled coconut oil, vanilla, and warm water.
+- Add melted and cooled coconut oil, vanilla, and warm coffee.
 (If using instant coffee, dissolve the coffee into the warm water first, making sure it’s fully dissolved.)
 Stir well to combine.

 - Add apple cider vinegar, stirring well to make sure there are no big lumps in the batter.
 Small lumps are ok.
 The batter will foam up a bit as the baking soda reacts with the acid in the vinegar and the coffee.

 - Pour batter into cake pans and bake at 375 degrees for about 25 minutes or until a toothpick inserted in the center comes out clean.
 (If you use a 13 x 9 pan rather than two cake pans, the cake might take a bit longer to bake through.)

 Rich Chocolate Icing

 What’s a good cake without a good icing, right?
 Well, this icing is rich and decadent and so delicious that I may or may not have eaten several spoonfuls of it while I was frosting my cake!

 - 3 1/2 cups organic powdered cane sugar *